-I have wrote about this in other blog posts, but continue to bring it up because it points to the absolute necessity of helping those who struggle with addiction developmentally catch-up from the emotional age at which they are stuck.
+I have wrote about this in a Stanley Greenspan blog post, but continue to bring it up because it points to the absolute necessity of helping those who struggle with addiction developmentally catch-up from the emotional age at which they are stuck.

 There are some really smart people that get caught up in addiction, and often they can be among the hardest to treat because they believe they can think their way out of the problem.
 But you cannot “think” your way to a higher level of emotional functioning.